semantic-systems/nliwod-workshop/challenge.md

 This years private test set (the one that will be used for the building the leaderboard) will contain more than 500 novel, manually created questions to satisfy also data-hungry algorithms.
 The questions vary with respect to their complexity and each is annotated with a manually specified SPARQL query and answers.
 The evaluation will be based on the established QALD-F1-measure.

 ### How to participate:
-* Write a registration using the form https://forms.gle/pMHfXK3ZaZW4Hoc98
+<del>* Write a registration using the form https://forms.gle/pMHfXK3ZaZW4Hoc98 </del>
-* A file-based submission via a novel, simplified web-interface (TBA) for [GERBIL QA](https://gerbil-qa.aksw.org/gerbil) -> send us your final run via email to (TBA)
+* A file-based submission via a novel, simplified web-interface (https://gerbil-qa.aksw.org/gerbil/config-qald) for [GERBIL QA](https://gerbil-qa.aksw.org/gerbil).
+You can try it out as often as you like.
+* Send us your final run via email to [xi.yan@uni-hamburg.de](<mailto:xi.yan@uni-hamburg.de>)
-* Participants must submit a 4-page paper describing the approach via the main [easychair instance](https://easychair.org/conferences/?conf=nliwod7) until the conference
+* Participants must submit a 4-page paper describing the approach via the main [easychair instance](https://easychair.org/conferences/?conf=nliwod7) until  27th May 2022 or their systems will be rejected.
+* We will award winning systems at the conference.

-* Participants are encouraged to provide source code (that can be executed / started as a single system) or/and an online demo
+* Participants are encouraged to provide source code (that can be executed / started as a single system) or/and show an online demo at the workshop!
+Please inform Xi Yan.

 ## Task 2: Multilingual Comparative Question Answering Using Knowledge Bases